 What’s the one thing that could drive a prospect to decline your connection request?
-It’s simple: A generic LinkedIn invitation message that’s just waiting for the green light to turn into a sales pitch.
+It’s simple: A generic LinkedIn connection request that’s just waiting for the green light to turn into a sales pitch.

 When you’re fighting for inbox attention, you’ll need to do everything to stand out.
-A message request matters, but only if you can write one that shows your genuine interest in connecting.
+A connection request matters, but only if you can write one that shows your genuine interest in connecting.

-Templates are here as a pattern to follow when writing your own LinkedIn invitation message.
+Templates are here as a pattern to follow when writing your own LinkedIn connection request.
 These are not meant for copy-and-paste, but to find the formula that will work for you and your LinkedIn marketing strategy.

 With a framework, all you have to do is plug information, and you’re ready to hit send.

 Tweaking your message based on the template formula sounds easier said than done.
-So how exactly do you personalize a LinkedIn invitation message?
+So how exactly do you personalize a LinkedIn connection request?

 Many B2B marketers miss out on the quality leads they could get from their circle.
 Without the need to look further, some potential clients could already be sitting in your circle.
-Of course, sending a LinkedIn invitation message to a friend doesn’t need to be formal – but you still need to give out a proper introduction.
+Of course, sending a connection request to a friend doesn’t need to be formal – but you still need to give out a proper introduction.

 I just recently found you on LinkedIn after hearing positive reviews on your work and your projects!
 I thought it would be nice to connect.
 Hopefully, we could collaborate one of these days with my work for [your company].
 Take care and looking forward!